Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

                         unmounted device shows up.
 Pseudo devices (loop, ram, zram, floppy, optical) are always excluded.
 Default:
                         False
-  --match MATCH         Filter by disk name.
-Filter by this Python regular
+  --match MATCH         Only check disks whose path or mountpoint matches this
-                        expression.
-Case-sensitive by default; use `(?i)` for case-insensitive matching.
-Can be specified multiple
+                        Python regular expression.
+Case-sensitive by default;
-                        times.
-Examples: `(?i)example` to match "example"
-                        regardless of case. `^(?!.*example).*$` to match any string except "example" (negative lookahead).
-The
-                        regex is anchored at the start of the string (Python `re.match`) and matched against the full device path (e.g. `/dev/sda`), the device-mapper path (e.g.
+                        use `(?i)` for case-insensitive matching.
+The regex is anchored at the start of the string (Python `re.match`) and matched against the full device path (e.g. `/dev/sda`), the device-mapper path (e.g.
                         `/dev/mapper/vg-lv`) and the mountpoint, so prefix